SIR in Gujarat: More than 17 lakh deceased voters found on electoral rolls | Science-Environment

 - India

-The ongoing Special Intensive Revision (SIR) of the electoral rolls in Gujarat has revealed that more than 17 lakh deceased voters were still included in the existing voter list across the state, said a release by the office of the Chief Electoral Officer (CEO) on Thursday.
+The ongoing Special Intensive Revision (SIR) of the electoral rolls in Gujarat has revealed that more than 17 lakh deceased voters were still included in the existing voter list across the state, a release by the office of the Chief Electoral Officer (CEO) has stated.

-The SIR exercise began in Gujarat on November 4 with booth level officers (BLO) distributing enumeration forms in their designated areas, said the release, adding the campaign is to continue till December 11.
+According to the release issued on Thursday, the SIR exercise started in Gujarat on November 4 with booth-level officers (BLOs) distributing enumeration forms in their designated areas.
+The campaign will continue till December 11.

-These include Dhanera and Tharad of Banaskantha district, Limkheda, Dahod (ST) of Dahod district, Bayad of Aravalli district, Dhoraji, Jasdan and Gondal of Rajkot district, Keshod of Junagadh district, Mehmadabad of Kheda district, Khambhat of Anand district and Jalalpore of Navsari district.
+These include Dhanera and Tharad of Banaskantha district, Limkheda and Dahod (ST) of Dahod district, Bayad of Aravalli district, Dhoraji, Jasdan and Gondal of Rajkot district, Keshod of Junagadh district, Mehmadabad of Kheda district, Khambhat of Anand district and Jalalpore of Navsari district.

-Dang district is at the forefront in this work with 94.35 per cent digitization of the counting forms, said the release.
+Dang district is at the forefront in this work with 94.35 per cent digitisation of the counting forms, said the release.

 ''During this exercise, it was revealed that 17 lakh deceased voters were still included in the electoral roll across the state.
-While more than 6.14 lakh voters were found absent from their addresses.
+More than 6.14 lakh voters were found absent from their addresses.
 It has been noticed that more than 30 lakh voters have permanently migrated,'' the release said.

-BLOs found more than 3.25 lakh voters in the ''repeated'' category, which means that their names are found at more than one places, said the release.
+BLOs found more than 3.25 lakh voters in the ''repeated'' category, which means that their names figured at more than one place, the release stated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)